crodrigoquero/C4Imaging/README.md

 - __Hangfire:__ Is all about executing jobs on servers (shceduled jobs).
 Has a web-based dashbord.
 It can run on a server.
 - __Microsoft Dynamics 365 Supply Chain Management:__ Difficult to learn; high learning curve, and you have to pay a subscription fee every month for it.

+## System Architecture

+In this project, each workflow is composed by a series of services, which in the domain of this system are called __WorkFlow Nodes__.
+The functionality of each one of these nodes is very atomic and isolated, so a workflow node is reusable; such particular functionality can be useful in another WorkFlow.

+Each WorkFlow node can be moved from one given location within the WorkFlow chain to another.
+This is possible because all of the WorkFlow nodes have exactly the same structure and behavior.
+A node that currently occupies the eighth place in the chain, can moved to the first place, and everything will continue to work perfectly without the need to make changes to any nodes' code.

+### Each workflow must have its own API

+In the scenario that I am trying to describe, each workflow is made up of a series of Background Workers.
+The workflow has an API that allows applications to interact with it.
+Such API does more than being the workflow entry point, it also manages other things.
+Perhaps the API can implement an endpoint called "ProcessStatus" that accepts the __token__ of a process as a parameter.
+I will describe the API WorkFlow structure later.

+So yes, to allow the calling aplication to interact with a given workflow, and in order to simplify the things, such a workflow must have an API on its side.
+Otherwise the calling application will must to know a lot of internal details about every single workflow node (or service).
+So through encapsualation concept, all those details will remain hidden for the calling application.